luceos/flarum-ext-minis/README.md

 ### How to use

+> There's no need to enable this extension.
+Everything from this extension works "as is", as long as it's installed with composer.

 Inside your `extend.php` in the Flarum installation path you will see some lines, at the bottom you will find something like:

 ```php